Tiffany Hendra

-Tiffany Hendra is an American actress and television personality best known for the Bravo reality-television show The Real Housewives of Dallas.
+Tiffany Hendra (née Bolton; born August 21, 1971) is an American actress and television personality best known for the Bravo reality-television show The Real Housewives of Dallas.

 Life and career

 Hendra was born in Channelview, Texas, a Houston suburb.
 She worked as a fashion model throughout Europe and the US before becoming an actress and spokesperson.
 She started in television doing sketches on The X Show on FX and went on to co-host two seasons of the Comedy Central show Beat the Geeks, airing in 2001 and 2002.
 Hendra was a regular on NBC's Spy TV.
 She starred in the Cinemax erotic-drama series Black Tie Nights and the Bravo reality-television show The Real Housewives of Dallas.

 Bolton married to rock musician Aaron Hendra in February 2004.
 She is the sister of Survivor: Micronesia - Fans vs. Favorites fourth-place finisher Natalie Bolton.